alper-yoruk/AspNetCore.Docs.tr-tr/aspnetcore/security/blazor/webassembly/hosted-with-identity-server.md

 }
 ```

-<span data-ttu-id="45e6b-156">Geliştirme ortamı uygulama ayarları dosyasında (*uygulama ayarları.
-Development.json*) proje kökünde, `IdentityServer` belirteçleri imzalamak için kullanılan anahtarı açıklar.</span><span class="sxs-lookup"><span data-stu-id="45e6b-156">In the Development environment app settings file (*appsettings.Development.json*) at the project root, the `IdentityServer` section describes the key used to sign tokens.</span></span> <!-- When deploying to production, a key needs to be provisioned and deployed alongside the app, as explained in the [Deploy to production](#deploy-to-production) section. -->
+<span data-ttu-id="eda7c-158">Geliştirme ortamı uygulama ayarları dosyasında (*appSettings.
+Development.
+JSON*) proje kökünde, `IdentityServer` bölüm belirteçleri imzalamak için kullanılan anahtarı açıklar.</span><span class="sxs-lookup"><span data-stu-id="eda7c-158">In the Development environment app settings file (*appsettings.Development.json*) at the project root, the `IdentityServer` section describes the key used to sign tokens.</span></span> <!-- When deploying to production, a key needs to be provisioned and deployed alongside the app, as explained in the [Deploy to production](#deploy-to-production) section. -->

 ```json
 "IdentityServer": {